 Each student has been identified as requiring an Individualized Education Program through a collaborative effort on the part of parents, local district representatives and SDCOE staff.
 Davila Day School classes are designed to meet the communication needs of the students, including American Sign Language (ASL), Auditory/Oral (A/0), Total Communication (Signing with Voice), and Bilingual (ASL and English).

-The staff of Davila Day School believes that the students have the right to maximize their educational, social, and communicative potential through participating in rigorous educational experiences.
+The staff members of Davila Day School believe that the students have the right to maximize their educational, social, and communicative potential through participating in rigorous educational experiences.
 These experiences, coupled with access to English and/or American Sign Language, enable the students to develop their ability to think independently, critically, creatively, and become productive members of society.

 Davila Day School has seven classrooms including two preschool classes, two lower elementary classes, two upper elementary classes, and one class for students with special needs.
 Additionally, the school has an on-site audiologist and speech therapists who specialize in habilitation of students who are Deaf or hard of hearing.